-I walked into the JZM Porsche showroom on Monday and found an old friend waiting to greet me.
-Not unusual to find friends at JZM Porsche, but surprising to find this 1974 Porsche 911 Carrera tribute for sale, as part of me thought the original owner would never sell it.
+I walked into a Porsche showroom on Monday and found an old friend waiting to greet me.
+Not unusual to find friends in Porsche showrooms, but surprising to find this 1974 Porsche 911 Carrera tribute for sale, as part of me thought the original owner would never sell it.

 I first met this Porsche 911 at Tuthill Porsche in 2008.
 The owner, Oli Wheeler, had bought a very nice silver E-reg G50 Carrera Coupe base from Chris Harris, and then started talking to Richard Tuthill about building a tribute car.
 He was besotted with a feature I had written for 911 & Porsche World magazine, entitled “Citrus Carreras”.

 The story revolved around my own 1976 Porsche 911 Carrera 3.0 in Continental Orange, versus good mate Nigel Watkins’ Lime Green 1975 Porsche 911 2.7 Carrera, which he had used to win the Curborough Sprint Championship.
 My car is called Orange, Nigel’s was called Limey: hence all the title stuff etc.

 To defend his racing crown, Nigel had put Limey on a bit of diet, fitting carbon fibre bumpers and spending a fortune on an engine rebuild and re-cammed mechanical injection pump, amongst other things.
 However, when he went to go racing back at Curborough, his composite bumpers put him in the same class as a full-carbon Lotus Elise and the like.
 The shine went off the 2.7 and he sold it to build a 964 RS (replica) for more sprinting, which he managed to sort quite successfully after first buying a real 964 RS, which he found too hard to go racing in.
 Oh, the conversations we had about that…